fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 ### How do I make my expenses recurring?

 Recurring expenses aren’t available yet, but they’re on our roadmap.
 For now, you need to enter them as and when they occur.
-[Accounts Payable](docs/core-features/accounting/journal-entries/guides/accounts-payable-transactions#understanding-accounts-payable).
+For more information, go to [Accounts Payable] https://help.fiskl.com/docs/core-features/accounting/journal-entries/guides/accounts-payable-transactions.

 ### How do I un-reconcile a transactions